Lasse Hallström

 Lars Sven "Lasse" Hallström (/sv/; born 2 June 1946) is a Swedish film director.
-He first became known for directing almost all music videos by the pop group ABBA, and came to international attention with his 1985 feature film My Life as a Dog, for which he was nominated for an Academy Award for Best Director.
+He first became known for directing almost all music videos by the pop group ABBA, and came to international attention with My Life as a Dog (1985).
 He is also known for What's Eating Gilbert Grape (1993), The Cider House Rules (1999), and Chocolat (2000).
+He has been nominated for the Academy Award for Best Adapted Screenplay, as well as the Academy Award for Best Director twice.

 Early life and education

+Lena Olin and Lasse Hallström in 2026.

 Lars Sven "Lasse" Hallström was born on 2 June 1946 in Stockholm, Sweden.
 His father was a dentist and keen amateur videographer; his mother was the author and poet Karin Lyberg.

 He attended Adolf Fredrik's Music School in Stockholm, where he made his first music video and 8 mm films.